-The faculty in the School of Architecture offer a minor in Architectural Studies, see "Architectural Studies Minor," page 130.
+The faculty in the School of Architecture offer a minor in Architectural Studies, see "Architectural Studies Minor," page 132.
+The faculty in the School of Design offer minors in Design Studies and Interior Design History, see "Minors," page 136.
 The faculty in the School of Planning and Landscape Architecture offer two minors: Landscape Studies and Urban Planning.
-See "Minors," page 145, for more information.
-The faculty in the School of Design offer minors in Design Studies and Interior Design History, see "Minor," pages 139 and 141, respectively.
+See "Minors," page 146, for more information.

 The faculty in the College of Architecture and Environmental Design offer the National Architectural Accrediting Board-accredited Master of Architecture (M.Arch.) professional degree; Planning Accreditation Board-accredited Master of Environmental Planning (M.E.P.) professional degree; M.S. degree in Building Design; Master of Science in Design (M.S.D.) degree; and Ph.D. degree in Environmental Design and Planning.
-For more information, see the "College of Architecture and Environmental Design Graduate Degrees and Majors" table, page 124, and the Graduate Catalog.
+For more information, see the "College of Architecture and Environmental Design Graduate Degrees and Majors" table, page 126, and the Graduate Catalog.